mikeghen/bonsai-banks/README.md

   * is minted by the _botanist_ or contract owner
   * must be _watered_ by depositing 20 DAI into the bank every 7 days
   * must be _fertilized_ by depositing 0.02 ETH into the bank every 30 days
-  * can _wither_ if watering is more than 7 days late and 5% of the deposits will go to the botanist
+  * can _wilt_ if watering is more than 7 days late and 5% of the deposits will go to the botanist
   * can _grow_ if taken care of correctly for 90 days the botanist will make an enhancement to the bonsai art
   * must be _destroyed_ to recover the deposits plus an interest earned